Slushi-Github/leafyEngine/docs/wiki/sections/FolderSections/Tweens.md

 import leafy.tweens.LfTween;

 // create and start a tween
-var tween:LfTween = new LfTween(sprite, LfTweenProperty.X, sprite.x, 200, 3, LfTweenEase.ELASTIC_IN_OUT, function () {
+var tween:LfTween = new LfTween(sprite, LfTweenProperty.X, sprite.x, 200, 3, LfTweenEase.LINEAR, function ():Void {
     // do something when the tween is complete
 });